KairozSS/kairozss.github.io/_posts/2021-07-15-mlflow-flavors.md

 ---
 layout: post
-title: Hello World
+title: Create your own MLFlow custom flavors for model registry
-categories: [content, demo]
+categories: [test]
 ---

 Hello and welcome.
 The only purpose of this post is to greet you when your site comes alive for the first time.